 - Review your Savings Plan.
 You can edit your goal and adjust the savings frequency and contribution amount at any time.

-You may be wondering, if I don’t manually add funds into my Savings Goal, then how does it work?
+You may be wondering, if I don’t manually add funds to my Savings Goal, then how does it work?
 Well, you set up a daily contribution amount (i.e. $2) that will automatically move from your Spendable section into your Goal Savings.
 I think the logic behind this is it’s making your savings automatic and you probably won’t even notice those little amounts that have been relocated from Spendable into Savings.
 My cousin told me this is her favourite function of the app, so if you are having a hard time putting money into savings, it’s worth a try.

 Before I move on, there are two important things to take note of:

 - You do not earn interest on the money you put into Goal Savings.
-So, in my opinion, once you have a substantial amount of cash in there, move it into a high-interest savings account at a bank to earn interest.
+So, in my opinion, once you have a substantial amount of cash in there, move it into high-interest savings account at a bank to earn interest.

 - If you only have $20 in your Spendable and have $30 in Savings, if you use your KOHO card to buy something that’s $40, it will use $20 from Spendable and take the remaining $20 from your Savings.
 That’s why you still need to keep an eye on your Spendable balance before making a purchase if you don’t want to accidentally spend your Savings Goal money on a purchase.